• The Hidden Costs of Cheap Wet Wipes What Consumers Need to Know - The Hidden Costs of Cheap Wet Wipes: What Consumers Need to Know

 Unsafe Working Conditions and Health Risks

 Furthermore, inadequate ventilation, congested workstations, and a lack of basic sanitary facilities contribute to a hazardous working environment.
-Workers may operate heavy equipment without proper training or safety precautions, increasing the risk of workplace casualties.
+Workers may operate heavy equipment without proper training or safety precautions, thereby increasing the risk of workplace injuries and casualties.
 However, owing to lax labor regulations or the fear of losing their employment, many workers are unwilling to report harmful working conditions or demand stronger protection.

 The Hidden Problem of Forced and Child Labor

-Why Big Brands Avoid Accountability.
+Why Big Brands Avoid Accountability

 How Consumers Can Take A Stand